Corporate Governance

 Basic Policy for Corporate Governance

-Dispensing pharmacy and cosmetic and drug store are the key business areas being developed by the AIN Group .
-As this business is characterized by responsibilities for people’s health, we recognize it is indispensable to continue the sound and transparent business activities that prioritize compliance.
-To achieve this goal, we have adopted a corporate auditor system to oversee not only important decision-making in the management and the business execution, but also general corporate management.
+Dispensing pharmacy and retail are the key business areas being developed by the AIN Group (the Group).
+As this business is characterized by responsibilities for people’s health and lifestyles, we recognize it is indispensable to continue the sound and transparent business activities that prioritize compliance.
+To achieve this goal, we have adopted the Company with Corporate Auditors to oversee not only important decision-making in the management and the business execution, but also general corporate management.

-The Internal Audit Office which is under the direct control of the President serves to ensure thorough compliance with relevant laws and regulations and internal rules and regulations through field audits.
+The Corporate Audit Office which is independent from business management conducts internal audits covering all management activities related to governance processes, risk management and control, and the Group serves to ensure thorough compliance with relevant laws, internal rules and regulations.
 In addition to the above, as part of our efforts to enhance corporate governance, we have formed a Compliance Committee for the purpose of establishing, promoting, and embedding compliance system, a Risk Management Committee for realizing comprehensive risk management from a group-wide perspective, and a Sustainability Committee for the purpose of establishing, promoting, and embedding the Group's sustainability management system.

 Outline of Corporate Governance